Codex Calixtinus: Book I: Book of the Liturgies

 Book I (Anthologia liturgica) accounts for almost half of all the codex and contains sermons and homilies concerning Saint James, two descriptions of his martyrdom and official liturgies for his veneration.
 Its relative size and the information it contains on the spiritual aspects of the pilgrimage make it the heart of the codex.
 The Veneranda Dies sermon is the longest work in Book One and seems to have been part of the feast day celebrations for St. James (July 25).
 It commemorates the life, death and moving the remains of St. James to the church in Compostela; discusses the route to Compostela in both physical and spiritual terms; and celebrates the blessings of the saint bestowed on the pilgrims of the route, on Spain and on Galicia.

 Book II: Book of the Miracles

 The hagiographic Book II (De miraculis sancti Jacobi) is an account of twenty-two miracles across Europe attributed to Saint James, both during his life and after his death.
 The recipients and witnesses to these miracles are often pilgrims.

 Book III: Transfer of the body to Santiago

-Book III (Liber de translatione corporis sancti Jacobi ad Compostellam) is the briefest of the five books and describes moving Saint James' body from Jerusalem to his tomb in Galicia.
+Book III (Liber de translatione corporis sancti Jacobi ad Compostellam) is the briefest of the five books and describes moving Saint James' body from Jerusalem to his tomb at Libredón in Galicia.
+Book III also describes the journey of Theodore and Athanasius, the disciples of Saint James, as they moved his body from Padrón in a cart pulled by oxen to the Libredón forest (previously Liberum Donum), where he was buried.
+The journey is also described in stories involving Queen Lupa.

 It also tells of the custom started by the first pilgrims of gathering souvenir sea shells from the Galician coast.
 The scallop shell is a symbol for Saint James.